eternal-flame-AD/pow-buster/README.md

 ## Why?

-I personally don't like some projects put themselves at the ethical high ground of "protecting the website" when they:
+I personally don't like some projects (a subset of the schemes I supported, not all of them) put themselves at the ethical high ground of "protecting the website" when they:
 - Don't really protect the website better than heuristics (and this program serves as a proof of concept that it can be gamed using pure CPU).
 - Requires users to disable their anti fingerprinting protection like JShelter, and don't give users an opportunity to re-enable them before automatically redirecting them to the a website they have never been to before, which can very well hide fingerprinting scripts.
 This program emits solutions to these challenges fast without requiring JavaScript.
 - Justify the annoying friction by claiming the lack of a transparent spec and alternative manual solutions to be ["[good] taste [for] a 'security product'"](https://anubis.techaro.lol/docs/user/frequently-asked-questions), despite themselves not publishing sound security analysis to justify the friction.
 I did the reverse engineering that nobody should even have to do for an open source security product.